What is the musculoskeletal system?

 The nervous system (your body’s command center) controls your voluntary muscle movements.
 Voluntary muscles are ones you control intentionally.
 Some involve large muscle groups to do activities like jumping.
 Others use smaller movements, like pushing a button.
 Movements happen when:

-- The nervous system (brain and nerves) sends a message to activate your skeletal (voluntary) muscles.
+- Your nervous system (brain and nerves) sends a message to activate your skeletal (voluntary) muscles.

 - Your muscle fibers contract (tense up) in response to the message.